HuibSmeets/PulseFlow/README.md

 # PulseFlow
-Control a fan speed by heartbeats
+Control the speed of a fan by your heartbeat.